Assassination of Rajiv Gandhi: Victims

-Around forty-three bystanders including police sub-inspector Anushiya Daisy were also injured in the explosion.
+Around 43 bystanders, including police sub-inspector Anushiya Daisy, were injured in the explosion; there were 59 casualties in total.

 Security lapses

-The Supreme Court held that the decision to eliminate Gandhi was precipitated by his interview to Sunday magazine (21–28 August 1990), where he stated that he would send the IPKF to disarm the LTTE if he returned to power.
+The Supreme Court held that the decision to eliminate Gandhi was precipitated by his interview with Sunday magazine (21–28 August 1990), where he stated that he would send the IPKF to disarm the LTTE if he returned to power.
 Gandhi also defended the signing of the Indo-Sri Lanka accord in the same interview.
-The LTTE decision to kill him was perhaps aimed at preventing him from coming to power again.
+The LTTE's decision to kill him was perhaps aimed at preventing him from coming to power again.
 Thereafter, the Justice J. S. Verma Commission was formed to look into the security lapses that contributed to the killing.

 The final report, submitted in June 1992, concluded that the security arrangements for the former PM were adequate but that the local Congress party leaders disrupted and broke these arrangements.

+The findings raised vital questions that political analysts have consistently raised.
 The Narasimha Rao government initially rejected Verma's findings but later accepted it under pressure.
 However, no action was taken on the recommendations of the commission.

-Despite no action, the findings raised vital questions that have previously been consistently raised by political analysts.
 Sources have indicated that Gandhi was repeatedly informed that there was a threat to his life and that he should not travel to Tamil Nadu.
-In fact, the then governor of Tamil Nadu Bhishma Narain Singh, broke official protocol and twice warned Gandhi about the threat to his life if he visited the state.
+The then governor of Tamil Nadu Bhishma Narain Singh, broke official protocol and twice warned Gandhi about the threat to his life if he visited the state.

 Subramanian Swamy said in his book, Sri Lanka in Crisis: India's Options (2007), that an LTTE delegation had met Rajiv Gandhi on 5 March 1991.
 Another delegation met him around 14 March 1991 in New Delhi.

 Journalist Ram Bahadur Rai wrote that:

-The message conveyed to Rajiv Gandhi by both these delegations was that there was no threat to his life and that he can travel to Tamil Nadu without fearing for his life.
+The message conveyed to Rajiv Gandhi by both these delegations was that there was no threat to his life and he could travel to Tamil Nadu without fearing for his life.
 I did a series of articles after his assassination that pointed out how, after these meetings, Rajiv became complacent about his security and broke security rules in more than 40 rallies.

 Funeral

 Following his assassination, Rajiv Gandhi's mutilated body was airlifted to New Delhi.
 From the Indira Gandhi International Airport, his body was sent to the All India Institute of Medical Sciences in New Delhi for an autopsy, reconstruction and embalming.

 A state funeral was held for Rajiv Gandhi on 24 May 1991.
-His funeral was broadcast live nationally and internationally, and was attended by dignitaries from over 60 countries.
+His funeral was broadcast live nationally and internationally and was attended by dignitaries from over 60 countries.
 He was cremated on the banks of the river Yamuna, near the cremation spot of his mother, brother and grandfather.
 Today, the site where he was cremated is known as Veerbhumi.